foxfold/Colonies/README.md

 # Colonies
 This is a highly WIP indie game being developed by Foxfold Studio.
-What is available in the repo is not necessarily up to date, and push dates are not necessarily accurate.

-# Colonies
-This is a highly WIP indie game being developed by Foxfold Studio.
 What is available in the repository is not necessarily up to date, and push dates are not necessarily accurate.

 # Licenses